pirony/nuxt-gsap/README.md

     'nuxt-gsap'
   ],
   nuxtGsap: {
-    imports: ['Back', 'Circ'] // Specify the gsap modules you want to import.
-By default, gsap & Linear are loaded }
+    imports: ['Power2'], // Specify the gsap modules you want to import.
+By default, gsap is loaded
+    plugins: ['PixiPlugin', 'ScrollTrigger'] // Various plugins to load, gsap.registerPlugin() will be called on each of them }
 ```